 - In label it is also reported the case in which the oil belongs to a Dop (Protected designation of origin) or a PGI (Protected geographic indication).
 PDO and PGI are not exclusive names in Italy but the European Union Countries.
 It represents for the consumer maximum guarantee of quality when buying.

-- It is not enough to read on the label the word "crush in Italy", to be assured that it is an Italian oil.
+- It is not enough to read the words on the label “crushed in Italy”, to be assured that it is an Italian oil.
 This because, when the olives have been harvested in a European country or extra European other than where the headquarters of the processing mill, indicate it is mandatory.
-You might find, For example,, but also the wording: "Extra virgin olive oil obtained in Italy from olives harvested in Tunisia".
+You might find, For example,, but also the wording: “Oil extra virgin olive oil obtained in Italy from olives harvested in Tunisia”.

 It may seem strange, but the labels can not use references to smaller areas of origin of the State.
-It can be labeled "Italian oil” but you can't write "Ligurian oil", unless it is a PDO or a PGI (such as DOP Ligurian Riviera or the IGP Toscano).
+You can indicate on the label “Italian oil” but you can not write “Ligurian olive oil”, unless it is a PDO or a PGI (such as DOP Ligurian Riviera or the IGP Toscano).

 There are four different directions on the label for each ofand four categories of oil on the market.
 They may be indicated in any part of the label.
 The extra virgin olive oil is in fact only a squeeze of olive, as anyone who has been lucky enough to attend the EXTRA VIRGIN OLIVE OIL PRODUCTION, but it is not the only type of oil for sale.

 - extra virgin olive oil: olive superior oil obtained directly from olives and solely by mechanical means.

 - virgin: olive oil obtained directly from olives and solely by mechanical means.